-Help your email marketing strategy take flight with these 14 tangible and actionable examples of compelling content that you should include on your content marketing editorial calendar.
+Put your email marketing strategy into action with these 14 tangible examples of compelling content you should include on your editorial calendar.

 1. Numbered Lists